alexandrecaffarelli/mugcollection-api/README.md

 4. Enjoy! :rocket:

 To run as "dev mode": `npm run dev`. <br/>
-Please note that [nodemon](https://www.npmjs.com/package/nodemon) needs to be globally installed : `sudo npm install -g nodemon`
+Please note that [nodemon](https://www.npmjs.com/package/nodemon) needs to be globally installed : `sudo npm install -g nodemon`.

-## Routes
+## REST API Routes

 ### Get details about all your mugs